-Every business opportunity that requires your commitment in the form of time and money should be well researched before jumping on the bandwagon.
+After all, every business opportunity that requires your commitment in the form of time and money should be well researched before jumping on the bandwagon.

 Nu Skin Enterprises was founded in 1984 by Blake Roney, Sandie Tillotson, and Steve Lund in Provo, Utah.
-The Company originated in the U.S. and began its first foreign operation in Canada, the year 1990, and now has representatives on 53 markets Worldwide.
+The Company originated in the U.S. and began its first foreign operation in Canada, the year 1990, and now has representatives in 53 markets Worldwide.